 What made the experience devastating for Margolis was an episode that staged a serious car accident.
 This shook up many of the contestants as they saw an ambulance take Margolis away.
 And the deal breaker was who loved Margolis enough that they’d give her their kidney.
 Each remaining contestant pledged they would.

 When it came down to the end of the show, she felt contestant Brian Domingo, 46, was the perfect guy for her.
 Instead, she was told to choose young model Leighton Stulz, 24.

 “As soon as it was over he was pulled away.
 They told him he was ‘not allowed to ever speak to Cindy,'” Margolis said.

-The experience was so traumatizing for contestants that a psychiatrist was on set, says Margolis.
+The experience was so traumatizing for contestants that a psychiatrist was on set, Margolis said.